Asset Accounts

 Key categories include:

 Aquaculture fixed assets -- cages, pens, nets, and other infrastructure used for raising cultivated aquatic resources, as well as breeding stocks held as fixed assets[94].
-These are produced assets in the sense that they result from deliberate investment decisions.
+These are produced assets resulting from deliberate investment decisions.
 For detailed guidance, see TG-3.9 Aquaculture Accounts.

 Offshore energy infrastructure -- platforms, drilling equipment, pipelines, subsea facilities for oil and gas extraction, as well as wind turbines, wave energy converters, and tidal energy devices for marine renewable energy.
 For detailed guidance, see TG-3.10 Offshore Energy Accounts.